Overview

 - Tiered categorization of HIV-1 neutralization phenotypes.

-- Identification of novel HIV-1 neutralization epitopes.
+- Identification and characterization of novel HIV-1 neutralization epitopes.

 - Identification of HIV-1 genetic signatures of neutralization.
 Translation of this information to vaccine design.